abhishekajay/Graph-Partitioning/Readme.txt

 (4).
 If you want to test the algorithm on a particular graph for eg: graph.csv with the format of graph.csv as given above in step 1, use the cammand python3 Runner.py graph.csv then output will be fiedler values of heuristic, kernighan-Lin and spectral bisection algorithms.
 (5).
 Order of complexity figure and profiling results are present in ./codes/

+Implementation:

+The above algorithm is implemented in python using the joblib package in python for parallelization of the for loop with backend as "multiprocessing" and the networkx package for graphs.
+All the simulations are done on an AMD Ryzen Threadripper 1920X 12-Core Processor.

 References:
 [1].
 Schulz C. 2013 High quality graph partitioning.PhD thesis, Karl-